The Ultimate Costa Rica Packing List

 Sunscreen (Reef-friendly)

-I can’t emphasize enough how important a good sunscreen is in Costa Rica.
-Don’t think that you can get a base tan on your first day.
+We can’t emphasize enough how important a good sunscreen is in Costa Rica.
+Don’t think you can get a base tan on your first day.
 You’re bound to spot some people that did.
+You’ll know when you see them because they are bright red and nearly in tears.
 Shoot for a reef-safe option to reduce the harmful chemicals that wash off into the water.
 If you’re flying with a carry-on only, make sure to get a few of the smaller bottles to get through TSA without any issues.
 You can buy sunscreen in many markets around the country, but it’s way more expensive than bringing your own.

 We recommend SPF 50 Sunbum or Hawaiian Tropic Everyday Active Spray.
 Reapply, reapply, reapply all day when you’re in the sun.